 Sex was known only for a subset of the total dataset and was not included as a predictor of classification.
-Instead, we estimated the degree by which specimens cluster morphologically by sex in order to determine how much of a potential biasing factor sexual dimorphism could be for our analysis of the E. marmorata species complex (see below).
+Instead, we estimated the degree to which specimens cluster morphologically by sex in order to determine how much of a potential biasing factor sexual dimorphism could be for our analysis of the E. marmorata species complex (see below).

 Following previous work on plastron shape , we used TpsDig 2.04 to digitize 19 two-dimensional landmarks (Fig. [fig:plastra]).
-Seventeen of the landmarks are at the endpoints or intersection of the keratinous plastral scutes that cover the plastron.
+Seventeen of the landmarks are at the endpoints or intersection of the keratinous scutes that cover the plastron.
 Twelve of the landmarks were symmetrical across the axis of symmetry.
-Because damage prevented the digitization of all the symmetric landmarks in some specimens, we reflected landmarks across the axis of symmetry (i.e. midline) prior to analysis and used the average position of each symmetrical pair.
+Because damage prevented the digitization of all the symmetric landmarks in some specimens, we reflected landmarks across the axis of symmetry (i.e. midline) prior to analysis and used the average position of each symmetric pair.
 In cases where damage or incompleteness prevented symmetric landmarks from being determined, we used only the single member of the pair.
 We conducted all subsequent analyses on the resulting “half” plastra.
 We superimposed the plastral landmark configurations using generalized Procrustes analysis , after which we calculated the principal components (PC) of shape using the shapes package for R .
 All specimens were used for superimposition, after which the subset labeled for each of the schemes were used in model training and testing (see below).

 Biasing effects

 We estimated the possible effect of digitization error on our results by comparing within-specimen (replicated) Procrustes distances to the distances between classification scheme centroids.
 Ten randomly-selected E. marmorata specimens were each digitized four times, with the original set of digitized coordinates serving as a fifth replicate.
-These 50 landmark configurations were then Procrustes superimposed.
+These 50 landmark configurations were Procrustes superimposed.
 A range of four Procrustes distances was then calculated as the average of the pairwise distances between each of the replicate configurations of a given specimen.

 For each specimen, the difference in shape caused by digitization was calculated as the mean of all pairwise Procrustes distances between the five replicates of that specimen.
 The average distance between any two digitizations was calculated as the mean of all pairwise Procrustes distances between all replicates for all specimens.
 The ratio between these two values was used to assess the magnitude of variation caused by digitization.
-The goal of this ratio is to determine if the within group distances are on average smaller than the between individual distances; a value of 0 indicates perfect grouping, a value of 1 indicates no difference between grouping and no grouping, and a value of 1+ indicates that the grouping is counter-intuitive to the data.
+The goal of this ratio is to determine if the within group distances are smaller on average than the between individual distances; a value of 0 indicates perfect grouping, a value of 1 indicates no difference between grouping and no grouping, and a value of 1+ indicates that the grouping is counter-intuitive to the data.

-Emys marmorata is known to display sexual dimorphism in plastral shape, particularly the presence of a plastra concavity in males .
+Emys marmorata is known to display sexual dimorphism in plastral shape, particularly the presence of a plastral concavity in males .
 To test for biases resulting from sexual dimorphism in our E. marmorata dataset, we used a simple permutation test to determine if the distance between the mean female and male shapes is greater than expected when the sex labels are randomly shuffled.
 Because not all of our specimens have sex identifications associated with them, this analysis was done using a subset of the data (257 of 532).
 This analysis was also done for each of the classification schemes in order to determine if sex is a biasing factor within these groups.
 As with the total dataset, only a limited number of specimens in each classification scheme have sex information, and the sex ratios within each of the classification schemes are as follows: SP10.1 202 F/199 M, SP10.2 202/199, SP10.3 202/199, SP14.1 177/178, SP14.2 136/125, Morph 112/120.